reuelsc/SCCMDocs.pt-br/sccm/core/servers/manage/list-of-reports.md

 ## <a name="administrative-security"></a>Segurança administrativa
- Os relatórios a seguir são listados na categoria **Segurança administrativa** .
+ Os seis relatórios a seguir são listados na categoria **Segurança administrativa**.

 |Nome do relatório|Descrição|
 |-----------------|-----------------|